Print

 social pressure, accept their religious jurisdiction mainly in marital

-and Islamic divorce issues, but also in matters relating to inheritance
+issues and Islamic divorce proceedings but also in matters relating

-and Islamic commercial contracts.
-The Assembly is concerned that
+to inheritance and Islamic commercial contracts.
+The Assembly is concerned

 women in divorce and inheritance cases.
 The Assembly is aware that

-informal Islamic Courts may exist in other Council of Europe member
+informal Islamic courts may also exist in other Council of Europe

 9. The Assembly calls on the member States of the Council of